-The business would have ended up in the hands of David and Jenny, whilst Anita would have been left with a lump sum of money to provide for her needs.
+The business would have ended up in the hands of David and Jenny, whilst Anita would have been left with a cash lump sum to provide for her needs.

-When using critical illness insurance in these contexts, the policies are normally written in trust for the other business owners, along with an agreement between the business owners about the circumstances in which the share in the business should be transferred.
-In this case a 'single option' agreement would allow the sick person the option of selling their shares to the others (who would have to buy) but would not allow the others to 'force out' the sick person.
+When using critical illness insurance in these contexts, the policies are normally written in trust for the other business owners, along with an agreement between them about the circumstances in which the share in the business should be transferred.
+In this case a 'single option' agreement would allow the unwell owner the option of selling their shares to the others (who would have to buy) but would not allow the others to force the unwell owner to sell.